chadvanderbilt/MSI_COAD/README.md

 rsync -av --progress rsync://ftp.ncbi.nlm.nih.gov/blast/db/nt* /path/to/nt/folder/
 ```

 This will download the tar files from the ncbi website.
-The then need to be decompressed.
+The files then need to be decompressed which will generate a summary file titled nt.

 ```bash
 cd /path/to/nt/folder/